Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Any well water system, whether deep or shallow, can become contaminated when flooding occurs.
 Water testing is the only way to know if your well is affected.
 Please see our document named "What should I do when my well floods" for additional information.

 The Iowa DNR Private Well Tracking System (PWTS) is used by county and state staff to track private well construction permitting, water testing, well renovations and well plugging.

-The PWTS is designed and built as an authorized user type of data system for the purpose of well program record keeping.
-The general public can create an account and view the publically available information.
+The PWTS is designed as an authorized user type of data system for the purpose of Iowa's well program record keeping.
+The general public can create an account and view the information stored in the system.